mualu-ko/wireframing/README.md

 Indicates interactive elements such as buttons, search bars, or dropdowns.
 - **Example:** A "Sign Up" button placed prominently near the top of the page.
 - **Contribution:** Highlights core actions users should take, making the interface more intuitive and goal-driven.

+---

+## Types of Wireframes

+### Low-Fidelity Wireframes
+- **Description:** Simple sketches or digital outlines with minimal detail.
+They use boxes, lines, and placeholders to represent layout and functionality.
+- **When to Use:** Early in the design process to brainstorm ideas, align on structure, and quickly explore different layouts without focusing on aesthetics.

+### High-Fidelity Wireframes
+- **Description:** Detailed representations of the final design, often including colors, typography, images, and real content.
+High-fidelity wireframes are sometimes referred to as **mockups**.
+- **When to Use:** Later in the design process to present a near-final version of the interface to stakeholders, refine visual design, and prepare for development.

+---

+## Wireframe Used in This Project

+The wireframe provided here is a **High-Fidelity Wireframe (Mockup)**.
+- It closely resembles the final product, including realistic content, visual styling, and design elements.
+- This type of wireframe is useful for communicating the **final look and feel** of the design and ensuring all stakeholders agree on details before moving to implementation.